 Home repairs are not limited to your home, but also the property you own.
 If your driveway is damaged, you need to quickly make repairs to avoid damaging your car, which can lead to separate expenses.
 If you are unable to spend the money on home repairs quickly enough, it is common for the damages to grow out of hand and cause additional issues around your house, creating a snowball effect where you are constantly spending money to correct issues stemming from one source.

-3. Car Repairs and Costs
+3. Car Repair Costs

 As with houses, cars can break down when you least expect it.
 All manner of problems can arise with your car over time.
 To avoid these expenses, you must perform regular maintenance on your car to ensure it is running to its best ability.
 Even with such regular checks, problems can arise to leave you out of pocket.